 Black face and Gold Cap version, Roman Numeral Version, and the 5456-5010 caseback with the GS logo

-This is a more classical shape, with thin bar indices, thin hands.
+This is a more classical shape, with thin bar indices, thin hands, one of the most prolific GS models.
 Dials varied, silver, white, black and navy.
 Gold cap models existed.

 Day/date version of the model above.
 Similar dial variations.